Looking for all Articles by Early Years team?

 Age group: 0-2, 3-5

-Seeing you reappear from behind your hands also helps your baby grasp the concept of object permanence, which is the realisation that things still exist, even if they can’t be seen.
+Seeing you reappear from behind your hands also helps your baby grasp the concept of object permanence, which is the understanding that things still exist, even if they can’t be seen.
 Psychologists such as Jean Piaget(this link will open in a new window) believe that there is a clear correlation between when a child recognises object permanence and their developing language skills.
-Once a baby is able to hold on to mental images of objects or people in their head when they can’t see them, they can begin to understand that everything else in the world can be symbolically represented by words and language too.
+Once a baby is able to hold on to the mental images of objects or people in their head even when they can’t see them, they can begin to understand that everything else in the world can be symbolically represented by words and language too.

-Playing Peekaboo can support other key pre-verbal skills too, including turn-taking and maintained eye contact.
+Playing Peekaboo can support other key pre-verbal skills, including turn-taking and maintained eye contact.
 There are natural points in the game which allow both adult and baby to communicate with each other; pausing after ‘Where's mummy or daddy?’ builds the excitement but also allows the chance for baby to ‘take their turn’ – this may be a simple gesture or smile, and for older babies a little vocalisation (babbling) or giggling.
 All of this interaction is perfect practice for having a conversation.

 And of course, Peekaboo is a fantastic way to bond with your baby!
 You and your baby are enjoying a moment of shared attention and closeness which lets your little one know that they are loved.
-It’s no coincidence that many of the books in the Bookbug Baby bags - and songs and rhymes at our Bookbug Sessions – include a peekaboo element.
-This simple game, universally shared across the world, can have such amazing benefits for each and every baby.